david-a-wheeler/spdx-tutorial/README.md

 SPDX version 2.0 added support for SPDX *license expressions*, which let you clearly express this when you need to.

 A SPDX license expression can be simple SPDX license identifier or a SPDX "user defined license reference" (aka LicenseRef).
-A LicenseRef is used if a license isn't already defined by a standard SPDX identifier.
+A LicenseRef can be used if a license isn't already defined by a standard SPDX identifier.

-However, SPDX license expressions also support a "+" suffix after a license identifier; this means "this license or any later version".
+SPDX license expressions also support a "+" suffix after a license identifier; the "+" means "this license or any later version".
 For example, you can express "GNU General Public License (GPL) version 2.0 or later" using the SPDX license expression "GPL-2.0+".